-STPs will provide you the benefits of SIP, like taking advantage of the different market situation as market rarely stable, it goes up and down on daily basis.
+STPs will provide you with the benefits of SIP, like taking advantage of the different market situations as the market is rarely stable, it goes up and down on daily basis.

-STP helps in re-balancing the portfolio by helping an investor to switch investments from debt to equity oriented mutual fund or vice versa.
+STP helps in re-balancing the portfolio by helping an investor to switch investments from debt to equity oriented mutual funds or vice versa.